 - If the exam questions are random or get selected according to your answers.

 PMI does not disclose any data or information on the PMP exam pass rate for attempting the exam for the first time / first try.
 You can only make informed guesses from the statistics of PMP training organizations and study groups.
 So there is not an exact number for how many questions you must answer correctly.

-What is the PMP passing score?
+What is the pass percentage for the PMP exam?

-These questions come from the PMBOK specification and PMP Code of Ethics.
+These questions come from the PMBOK guide specification and PMP Code of Ethics.
 There are 5 project management process groups in which you have to show your proficiency.

 As per PMI, the table below shows the percentage of questions from each of the domain areas: